Areas of Evaluation

-- Christ’s substitutionary atonement and bodily resurrection
+Christ’s substitutionary atonement and bodily resurrection

 - salvation by faith alone in Christ alone

 - the physical return of Christ.

-While the Master of Theology degree is coeducational, the Seminary holds the position that Scripture limits to men the roles of elder and senior pastor in the local church.
+While all degree programs at DTS are coeducational, the seminary holds the position that Scripture assigns to men the roles of elder and senior pastor in the local church.
 Therefore, the seminary programs of study are not designed to prepare women for these roles.

 While students must adhere to the seven doctrines listed above to be admitted and graduate, each member of the faculty affirms his or her full agreement with the entire doctrinal statement.